About String project

 THE REGULAR (SCHOOL-AGED) PROGRAM

 The regular program encompasses all of our students not in the Cadet program.
-Most of our students are full-time, taking part in both our Saturday classes and weekly private lessons with a member of our faculty; we also offer Saturday-only status for students who already have a private teacher and want to participate in our program.
-Students’ schedules for Saturday classes are dependent upon their level of experience.
-Beginning students take one-hour mixed classes in which students of all instruments learn together.
-Once students have gotten a grounding on their instruments and have learned several songs, they can join our beginning ensembles—instrument-specific group classes.
-Once students are ready, they can move from our beginning ensembles into Elementary Orchestra, and from there into other orchestras.
+Most of our students are full-time, taking part in both weekday ensembles and weekly private lessons with a member of our faculty.
+We also offer Ensemble-only status for students who already have a private teacher and want to participate in our program.

 GUITAR PROGRAM

 The guitar program emphasizes expressive music-making from the very first notes while teaching all of the essential technical and musical skills for first-rate musicianship on the classical guitar.
-The program is taught by graduate students in the classical guitar program at UT, which is highly regarded world-wide.
-The Guitar Program waiting list will be kept by the String Project office, but decisions regarding enrollment and admissions will be handled by the guitar program director and faculty.
+The program is taught by undergraduate and graduate students in the classical guitar program at UT, a highly regarded program world-wide.
+Students must be age 7 and older to participate.

 OTHER OPPORTUNITIES

-String Project Students participate in two gala concerts a year, one at the end of each semester.
-In addition, our Advanced and Chamber Orchestra students may compete in an annual concerto competition, while full-time students all play in studio recitals and have the opportunity to audition for the annual Honors Recital.
-Past special events have included our annual Eclectic Styles Festival and performances of String Project orchestras at the Texas Music Educators Association conference in San Antonio.
+String Project students participate in two concerts a year, one at the end of each semester.
+In addition, our more advanced students in Chamber Ensembles, Sinfonia Orchestra, Concert Orchestra, and Guitar Ensemble 3 may compete in a bi-annual concert competition, while full-time students play in studio recitals and can audition for the bi-annual Honors Recital.
+Past special events have included the annual Fall Festival/Eclectic Styles Festival and performances of String Project orchestras at the Texas Music Educators Association conference in San Antonio.

 The University of Texas at Austin String Project will not take custodial responsibility of minors while participating in any classes associated with String Project.
 Custodial responsibility will remain with teachers, parents, legal guardians, and chaperones.